How to file independent contractor taxes

 Form 1040

-Form 1040 is the main form you use to file your taxes.
-Much of the information you need to include on Form 1040 will be calculated using the tax schedules below.
+Form 1040 is your main return.
+Much of what goes on Form 1040 comes from the tax schedules below.

-Typically, you’ll use Schedule C to report your income and expenses.
-This helps determine whether your business earned a profit or reported a loss for the year.
+Use Schedule C to report your income and expenses.
+It helps determine whether your business earned a profit or reported a loss for the year.
+It’s also where you’ll list valuable business deductions to reduce your taxable income.
+The tax deductions you can claim vary based on your type of business, but typically include:

 Tip: Learn about 16 amazing tax deductions independent contractors may qualify for.
 These include deductions for office expenses, car mileage, health insurance, and even hiring a certified public accountant (CPA).